Looking for a quick escape this fall? Plan a fun getaway by staying on an Air Force base!

 That’s right!
 Military bases can also serve as excellent “bases” for exploring a part of the country you’d like to visit.
 When traveling for leisure, eligible patrons can stay in military lodging on a space-available basis.
 Many Air Force Inns are a great value, especially outside of the summer months, when rates at locations with seasonal pricing are lower.

-During your stay, you can take advantage of base facilities, such as the movie theater, fitness center, and golf course, plus other MWR services, including equipment rental and tours through the Outdoor Recreation office.
+Staying on base puts you in close proximity to other faciliies, such as the Air Force Exchange, movie theater, fitness center, and golf course, plus other great MWR activities, including tours through the base Information, Tickets, and Travel (ITT) office and equipment rental through the Outdoor Recreation office.

 Here are seven ideas for fall vacations that take advantage of the beautiful season!

-Please check with the facilities directly for current rates and reservation policies.
-Some bases may temporarily restrict Space-A reservations due to mission needs.
+Please contact the facilities directly for current room rates and to make lodging reservations.
+Some bases may temporarily restrict space available reservations due to mission needs.

 1. Fairchild Inn, Fairchild Air Force Base (Washington)